ynakagawa/rag-demo/README.md

 # RAG-demo Chatbot

-A simple Node.js-based chatbot application powered by LangChain and OpenAI, with LangSmith tracing integration.
+A production-ready chatbot application using Python serverless functions on Vercel, powered by LangChain and OpenAI, with LangSmith tracing integration.

 ## 🏗️ Architecture

-- **Python Backend (Flask)**: API server that handles LangChain agent interactions
+- **Python Serverless Functions**: LangChain-powered API endpoints (deployed with Vercel's Python runtime)
-- **Node.js Frontend (Express)**: Web server that serves the chat interface
+- **Node.js Frontend (Express)**: Beautiful web interface for the chat
-- **LangSmith**: Traces and monitors all LLM interactions
+- **LangSmith**: Real-time tracing and monitoring of all LLM interactions
+- **Vercel Platform**: Serverless deployment with automatic scaling

 ## 📋 Prerequisites